How to save money on household bills

 Since April this year insurers have been forced to tell policyholders how much they are currently paying for their cover when they send out renewal reminders.

 Top tips to lower your household bills

-- Figure out what your spending and what you’re using
+- Figure out what your spending on household bills and what you’re using

 - Negotiate everything!